Overview of National Conferences

 Download the entry form for the Outreach Award here.

 Previously called the Field Reps Challenge, this trophy will be awarded to the club that has had the greatest increase in membership in the last year.

-The winner of the Doug Dean Award for 2017 was the FF Club of Tauranga.
+The winner of the Doug Dean Award for membership growth in the 2017 year was the FF Club of Tauranga.

 This trophy is awarded to the club that has the most members attending Conference, not including the Host Club.